-The Society has, as its principal object, 'the interchange and publication of knowledge relating to the history of the Huguenots in France and adjoining countries.'
+The Huguenot Society has, as its principal object, 'the interchange and publication of knowledge relating to the history of the Huguenots in France and adjoining countries.'
 It publishes a variety of books and journals:

-Two years after its birth, the Huguenot Society published the first volume in its Quarto Series of records: The History of the Walloons and their Church in Norwich.
-By 1920, four volumes of handwritten registers from the French church in Threadneedle Street were in print, and these, together with other important Huguenot records, are now available on the Society's CD-ROMs.
-In 2007, Henry Wagner's manuscript Huguenot Wills and Administrations in England and Ireland, 1617-1849 was transcribed and published as Quarto Series number 60 and, in this current anniversary year of 2015, Huguenot Society Fellow Barbara Julien has just completed volume 62, the translation and transcription of The Consistory Minutes and Poor Relief Accounts of the French Church at Thorpe-le-Soken, 1683-1763: a fascinating insight into the history of a Huguenot community established in Essex.
+The Quarto Series, started in 1887 and formerly known as the Publications of the Huguenot Society of London, publishes editions of Huguenot records.
+In 2007, Henry Wagner's manuscript Huguenot Wills and Administrations in England and Ireland, 1617-1849 was transcribed and published as Quarto Series number 60.
+In 2015, Huguenot Society Fellow Barbara Julien completed volume 62, the transcription and translation of The Consistory Minutes and Poor Relief Accounts of the French Church at Thorpe-le-Soken, 1683-1763.
+This volume provides a fascinating insight into the history of a Huguenot community established in Essex.
 Further volumes are currently being edited.

 Many of the Quarto Series volumes are available on CD-ROM.

 In 1990 the Society began to publish its New Series, the personal recollections of Huguenots, and their descendants, who experienced the history of French Protestantism as it unfolded.
 Of particular interest are New Series 2.
 Memoirs of the Reverend Jaques Fontaine, 1658-1728, and New Series 4.
 Memoirs of Isaac Dumont de Bostaquet, a gentleman of Normandy, both edited by Dianne W Ressinger, followed by New Series 5.
 The Travels of Francis Tallents in France and Switzerland, 1671-73, edited by Janice V. Cox.